The Israel-Hamas War: The Day After

 Taking the area will give Israel control over the Rafah crossing, which is the only connection between Gaza and the Arab world and the principal route for travelers.
 Egypt has rejected Israel’s request to give up the area, which its soldiers are responsible for patrolling according to a security protocol signed with Israel.
 Alternatively, Israel has requested that sensors be installed along the corridor to alert Israel in case Hamas attempts to rebuild its tunnel and smuggling network after the war.
 Egypt said it would consider the option but rejected another Israeli proposal to send surveillance drones in response to alerts.

-The administration opposes Israel’s reoccupation of Gaza and has suggested that the Palestinian Authority take over responsibility for the Strip.
+The administration opposes Israel’s reoccupation of Gaza and has suggested that the Palestinian Authority (PA) take over responsibility for the Strip.
 Israelis, however, do not believe the hugely unpopular PA is capable of controlling the area, given its inability to manage the West Bank effectively and its failure in Gaza when it was the authority there.

 Israel must also worry about Hamas terrorists in the West Bank.
 Simultaneously with the Gaza offensive, the IDF staged raids to kill and arrest Hamas members on its eastern border.
 MEMRI translated a message from the West Bank branch of Hamas’s student organization calling on Palestinians there to imitate the October 7 attack, and the group posted operational instructions for carrying out terrorist attacks.